 The impact of short-term driving restrictions on mobility and traffic congestion in Delhi

 Large cities in developing countries throughout the world grapple with traffic congestion.
 Driving restrictions are one of the most common regulations to directly lower congestion.
 These policies prohibit vehicles from roads on certain days, based on license plate numbers or colours.
-A common concern is that behavioural responses from drivers may dampen or eliminate the intended effect of the policy.
-Existing evidence is mixed: some studies show no aggregate effects on pollution, possibly due to some drivers buying additional and older vehicles, while several more recent studies show some reductions in pollutants and congestion (Davis 2008, Viard and Fu 2015).
 Little is known about the specifics of drivers’ behavioural responses to these policies, and, importantly, whether policy parameters can be tuned to improve impact.

-We will measure the daily behaviour of a sample of 1200 regular drivers before, during and after the policy.
-During the policy, we will compare outcomes on days when a certain driver is restricted, versus days when s/he is not restricted, as defined by their car’s license plate.
-We will answer questions such as whether drivers are less likely to go to work on restricted days, and quantify the shifts to other transport modes.
+We measured the daily behaviour of a sample of 1200 regular drivers before, during and after the policy.
+During the policy, we compared outcomes on days when a certain driver is restricted, versus days when they are not restricted, as defined by their car’s license plate.